navajogit/vm_win/README.md

    - Spice-webdavd
    - Clamav antyvirus
    - Torbrowser
-3. Propose of wallpaper change (not registred windows blocks changing of wallpaper)
+3. Propose of wallpaper change to random from wallpapers_urls.txt.
+Workaround for Windows Restriction on Wallpaper Change (Visible Post-Restart)

 # How to change wallpaper in unregistred Windows in QEMU VM enviroment or native instalation: